coastalwhite/intro-power-analysis/src/aes/automate.md

 {{#include code/single_byte.py:manual_analysis}}
 ```

-## Automatically picking the best subkey guess
+## Automatically picking the best sub-key guess

 Currently, we plot the graph of the maximum [correlation
-coefficients][correlation coefficient] and we determine from there what the
+coefficients][correlation coefficient], and we determine from there what the
 correct option is.
 We can easily automate this process from the observation that
 the correct option has the highest [correlation coefficient].
 To select this
 option, we can use the [numpy